fcarvalhopacheco/HOW2/01.macos/myOSsetup.md

    x = to delete a character
-   s = to delete a character and enter insert mode dt) = delete up to the character closing cw = delete a word and enter insert mode
+   s = to delete a character and enter insert mode dt) = delete up to the character closing daw = delete a word cw = delete a word and enter insert mode
    D = delete rest of line
    C = delete rest of line and enter insert mode
+   R = Replace each character until you press <Esc>
    ```

 3. Vertical speed